A comparison of Hochschild homology in algebraic and smooth settings: Finite type algebras and their smooth versions

 \section{Finite type algebras and their smooth versions}

 We will apply Theorem \ref{thm:1.1} to finite type algebras.
 By an $\mc O (\tilde V)^G$-algebra we mean a (not necessarily unital) algebra $A$ together with a unital algebra homomorphism from $\mc O (\tilde V)^G$ to the centre of the multiplier algebra of $A$.
 Recall from \cite{KNS} that $A$ has finite type (as $\mc O (\tilde V)^G$-algebra) if it is finitely generated as module over $\mc O (\tilde V)^G$.
-The homology and representation theory of such algebras was studied in \cite{KNS}.
+The structure, homology and representation theory of such algebras were studied in \cite{KNS}.
+In particular $A$ is always a polynomial identity algebra.
 We want to compare $A$ and

 By Lemma \ref{lem:1.8} this is a Fr\'echet algebra, and it is finitely generated as module over $C^\infty (V)^G$.
-We regard it as a smooth version of a finite type algebra.
+It is also a polynomial identity algebra, and we regard it as a smooth version of a finite type algebra.

-Let $M$ be a finitely generated $A$-module.
-By \cite[Lemma 3]{KNS} it has a resolution $(A \otimes_\C V_*, d_*)$ consisting of finitely generated free $A$-modules.
+Assume that $A$ is unital and let $M$ be a finitely generated $A$-module.
+By \cite[Lemma 3]{KNS} it has a resolution $(A \otimes_\C F_*, d_*)$ consisting of finitely generated free $A$-modules.